 What skills and strengths can you bring to this position?

 Yes, this interview question is pretty standard, but it also shows a lot about self-awareness and again, how much research they’ve done into your company and the position.
 Do they fully understand the role they’ve applied for?
-If not, you need to make them understand as soon as possible, so you can both make a decision about whether or not it makes sense to proceed.
+If not, it’s important to clarify expectations early on, allowing both parties to make an informed decision about moving forward.

 Tell me about your current job and how it prepared you for this role